Simon-Richelle/Telco-churn-prediction/README.md

 1) The data are under the form of a csv file, manually downloaded and stored into a GCS bucket;

 2) We perform data exploration in Cloud Datalab in order to :
-        - better understand our dataset for ML task (ie : correlation between features);
+* better understand our dataset for ML task (ie : correlation between features);
-        - knowing which transform need to be implemented in Beam pipeline (ie. outlier detection, datatype bug, missing               values);
+* knowing which transform need to be implemented in Beam pipeline (ie. outlier detection, datatype bug, missing               values);

-1. First ordered list item
-2. Another item
-⋅⋅* Unordered sub-list.
-1. Actual numbers don't matter, just that it's a number ⋅⋅1.
-Ordered sub-list
-4. And another item.

-⋅⋅⋅You can have properly indented paragraphs within list items.
-Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).

-⋅⋅⋅To have a line break without a paragraph, you will need to use two trailing spaces.⋅⋅ ⋅⋅⋅Note that this line is separate, but within the same paragraph.⋅⋅ ⋅⋅⋅(This is contrary to the typical GFM line break behaviour, where trailing spaces are not required.)

-* Unordered list can use asterisks
-- Or minuses
-+ Or pluses
+3) Creating a Dataflow to run an Apache Beam pipeline using the python SDK from GCS to BigQuery

+4) Using BigQuery ML to developp our ML model and to predict new data

+5) The ultimate goal would be to incorporate this project into a Google App engine using the Flask library